ankitk29kothari/Step2success/Selenium-Web Automation/easy_selenium/README.md

 ## Advantage

 * 1.Simple easy syntax, Dont need to  remeber the whole selenium syntax and google it.It will call the required code acc to your need.ie: (browser=ie/chrome/firefox)
-* 2.Dont need to download drivers for chrmoe/firefox/it it automatically download accc to your version in cache.
+* 2.Dont need to download drivers for chrmoe/firefox/it it automatically download accc to your version in cache/your desired path.
 * 3.All commands are with explicit wait so dont need to use time sleep and slow your code or element not found error.
 It will wait untill element/page found.
 * 4.select your option with partial text
 * 5.Manage Window/Javascript alerts also.